nik-dange/flambe/README.md

-# food-delivery-microservices
+# Flambé: A Food Delivery Service

-This is an event-driven, microservices based implementation of a food delivery service!
+This is an event-driven, microservices based implementation of a food ordering/delivery service!

 Some of the technologies I'm using are: